learningequality/kolibri/docs/dev/manual_testing.rst

 It's important to simulate end-users network conditions.
 This will help identify real-world performance issues that may not be apparent on local development machines.

-Chrome's Developer Tools has functionality to simulate a variety of network connections, including Edge, 3G, and even offline.
+Chrome's Developer Tools have functionality to simulate a variety of network connections, including Edge, 3G, and even offline.
 An app can be loaded into multiple tabs, each with its own custom network connectivity profile.
 This will not affect traffic to other tabs.

 Within the Chrome Dev Tools, navigate to the Network panel.
 Select a connection from the drop-down to apply network throttling and latency manipulation.
 When a Throttle is enabled the panel indicator will show a warning icon.
 This is to remind you that throttling is enabled when you are in other panels.